 Sign up for the Friday Email

-FPCP sends out an email every Friday morning at 7:00am.
+FPCP sends out an email every Friday.
 It contains many of our announcements and links to information, including Rev. Emily’s weekly message.
 To sign up, go to Friday Email Signup.
+You will receive an immediate welcome email (check you spam folder if you don’t see it in your inbox.)
 All it takes is your email address.
 We promise that we will not spam you with tons of emails, but it’s the fastest way to get out late-breaking news that affects FPCP’s membership and friends.

 How to stay informed regarding COVID-19